 - The organization determines that it meets one or more of the project eligibility criteria outlined in the “Is my business eligible?” section.
+The Applicant completes the online IDA Project Worksheet.

-- The organization completes the online IDA Project Worksheet.
-Once submitted, the IDA and Office of Economic Development staff will arrange for a conference with the organization to discuss the eligibility of the project, types of benefits that can be provided, terms and conditions of a project agreement between the Agency and organization, and amount of legal and agency fees involved in executing the project.
+- Once submitted, the IDA and Office of Economic Development staff will arrange for a conference with the Applicant to discuss the eligibility of the project, types of benefits that can be provided, terms and conditions of a project agreement between the Agency, Planning Board and organization, and amount of legal and agency fees involved in executing the project.

 - Once a project is induced, the IDA must publish a public notice advising of the actions and benefits to be provided to the organization.
-A 30-day notification period must be given to the municipality in which the project is located.
-During this period, counsels for both the Agency and project prepare the project document.
+A 30-day notification period must be given to the municipality in which the Project is located.
+During this period, counsels for both the Agency and project prepare the Project document.
 Bond projects involve compiling a team necessary to execute the indentures involved in an issuance.